michael-ross-ven/vengeance/README.md

 ###### DataFrame Disadvantages:
 * syntax doesnt always make sense or drive intuition
-* iteration by rows is almost completely out of the question
-* working with json is notoriously difficult
+* iteration by rows is almost completely out of the question (working with json is notoriously difficult)
 * managing datatypes can sometimes be problematic
 * harder to debug / inspect

 #### I mean, why are we working in Python to begin with?
 ###### The whole purpose of Python is:
-* don't have to worry about datatypes (interpreted,dynamic typing)
+* don't have to worry about datatypes (interpreted, dynamic typing)
 * emphasis on code readability
 * less concerned about program execution times